Linsanity81/High-LevelPuzzle/README.md

 - ### Parameter Control

-  1.`Piece Number`  Determine the number of pieces *K*.
+  `Piece Number`  Determine the number of pieces *K*.

-  1.`Level of Difficulty` Determine the level of difficulty *L*.
+  `Level of Difficulty` Determine the level of difficulty *L*.
 The program will keep running until constructing a puzzle with level of difficulty equal or higher than *L*.

-  1.`Seed Number` With the same seed number, users can regenerate the same puzzle as before.
+  `Seed Number` With the same seed number, users can regenerate the same puzzle as before.

-  1.`Puzzle Tolerance` This parameter is set for fabrication only, which can control the gap between pieces.
+  `Puzzle Tolerance` This parameter is set for fabrication only, which can control the gap between pieces.

 - ### Status Bar